Section 5119.34 | Inspecting and licensing of residential facilities.

 (c) The applicant or licensee submits false or misleading information as part of a license application, renewal, or investigation.

-Proceedings initiated to deny applications for full or probationary licenses or to revoke such licenses are governed by Chapter 119. of the Revised Code.
-An order issued pursuant to this division remains in effect during the pendency of those proceedings.
+(2) Proceedings initiated to deny applications for full or probationary licenses, to refuse to renew full or probationary licenses, or to revoke full or probationary licenses are governed by Chapter 119. of the Revised Code.
+If an order has been issued suspending the admission of residents to the facility, the order remains in effect during the pendency of those proceedings.

 (1) The department determines that the closing of or the need to remove residents from another residential facility has created an emergency situation requiring immediate removal of residents and an insufficient number of licensed beds are available.

-(2) The residential facility applying for an interim license meets standards established for interim licenses in rules adopted by the director under division (L) of this section.
+(2) The residential facility applying for an interim license meets standards established for interim licenses in rules adopted by the director under division (N) of this section.

 An interim license shall be valid for ninety days and may be renewed by the director no more than twice.
 Proceedings initiated to deny applications for or to revoke interim licenses under this division are not subject to Chapter 119. of the Revised Code.